We collect information on our performance for two reasons:

 Our statutory performance

-Our services produce annual plans setting out their priorities and performances in detail.
-Progress against these reports is monitored and reported to elected members on a regular basis.
+Progress against these priorities is monitored and reported to elected members on a regular basis through Scrutiny Committee where they can examine our performance.

 Here are the most recent reports: